JetBrains/intellij-sdk-docs/basics/action_system.md

 To register an action from code, two steps are required.

-* First, an instance of the class derived from `AnAction` must be passed to the `registerAction()` method of [`com.intellij.openapi.actionSystem.ActionManager`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionManager.java), to associate the action with an ID.
+* First, an instance of the class derived from `AnAction` must be passed to the `registerAction()` method of [`ActionManager`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionManager.java), to associate the action with an ID.
 * Second, the action needs to be added to one or more groups.
-  To get an instance of an action group by ID, it is necessary to call `ActionManager.getAction()` and cast the returned value to [`com.intellij.openapi.actionSystem.DefaultActionGroup`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/DefaultActionGroup.java).
+  To get an instance of an action group by ID, it is necessary to call `ActionManager.getAction()` and cast the returned value to [`DefaultActionGroup`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/DefaultActionGroup.java).

 ## Building UI from Actions

-If a plugin needs to include a toolbar or popup menu built from a group of actions in its own user interface, that can be accomplished through [`com.intellij.openapi.actionSystem.ActionPopupMenu`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionPopupMenu.java) and [`com.intellij.openapi.actionSystem.ActionToolbar`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionToolbar.java).
+If a plugin needs to include a toolbar or popup menu built from a group of actions in its own user interface, that can be accomplished through [`ActionPopupMenu`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionPopupMenu.java) and [`ActionToolbar`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionToolbar.java).
-These objects can be created through calls to `ActionManager.createActionPopupMenu()` and `ActionManager.createActionToolbar()`.
+These objects can be created through calls to the `ActionManager.createActionPopupMenu()` and `createActionToolbar()` methods.
 To get a Swing component from such an object, simply call the respective `getComponent()` method.

-If your action toolbar is attached to a specific component (for example, a panel in a tool window), you usually need to call `ActionToolbar.setTargetComponent()` and pass the instance of the related component as a parameter.
+If an action toolbar is attached to a specific component (for example, a panel in a tool window), call `ActionToolbar.setTargetComponent()` and pass the instance of the related component as a parameter.
 This ensures that the state of the toolbar buttons depends on the state of the related component, and not on the current focus location within the IDE frame.